 Creation of Resources

 A key element of the project will be the creation of a suite of online resources on the theme of Roman Coventry to be made freely available to every school child in Coventry.
 Building on the model used by the Lionheart Trust, University of Leicester, and Classics for All in their creation of KS3 resources for the schools of Leicester based around Roman Leicester, we aim to create online resources for KS2 and KS3, tying together information and artefacts from our local museums and Roman sites such as Lunt Roman Fort.
 These will include 3D scans of important artefacts created by Warwick Manufacturing Group.

 [A link to the Leicester Resources can be found here - https://le.ac.uk/archaeology/outreach/for-teachers/teaching-resources].

 These resources will be created by Dr Grigsby at the University of Warwick, with images and scans of artefacts from local museums, creating an online resource with downloadable materials which will be used to introduce sessions on Roman Coventry both in local schools and throughout Warwickshire.
 This part of the project will be a joint effort between local cultural institutions and the Dept. of Classics and Ancient History at the University of Warwick.

 In addition, these resources will be developed with the help of local school children themselves.
 As part of the proposed project, prizes will be offered to schools as an incentive to take part, including a range of Classics/ancient history books for their school library worth £500.
 These will be awarded to the school which has been most closely involved with the project and the creation of our schools’ resources, and/or which has done the most to make classics part of their curriculum going forwards.

-The WCN are applying to the Classical Association for help in the creation of these unique resources.
+The WCN has received funding from the Classical Association and the Warwick Arts Impact Fund for help in the creation of these unique resources.

 Travelling Artefact Collection